 Brabham BT38Cs in 1975

-In the UK in 1975, David Taylor's BT38C/19, which Kim Mather had been running in libre, had moved to Ted Payne and was his second, black, BDA-engined car; the ex-Ed Patrick BT38C/20 returned to view as Edwin 'Eddie' Heasell started racing it in Formula 4, and Geoff Lambert's orange ex-McGuire car had already been sold on by this time, also apparently to Payne as his first, orange, Vegantune car.
+In the UK in 1975, David Taylor's BT38C/19, which Kim Mather had been running in libre, had moved to Ted Payne and was his second, black, BDA-engined car; the ex-Ed Patrick BT38C/20 returned to view as Edwin 'Eddie' Heasell started racing it in Formula 4, and Geoff Lambert's orange ex-McGuire car had already been sold on by this time, probably to Payne as his first, orange, Vegantune car.

-In November 1975 Payne advertised his BDA-engined car in Autosport, describing it as a BT38/40 with BDA engine, new wheels, Goodyear Atlantic tyres, and a spare monocoque.
-This was almost certainly the car that Andrew Wareing bought, as his had a BDA and a spare tub, and was also black.
-Wareing's recollection is that he bought it from Joe Applegarth, but Joe is quite sure he never owned a BT38, so it hard to escape the conclusion that Wareing bought Payne's car.
+In November 1975 Payne advertised his second (BDA-engined) car in Autosport, describing it as a BT38/40 with a BDA engine, new wheels, Goodyear Atlantic tyres, and a spare monocoque.
+This was almost certainly the car that Andrew Wareing bought, as his car had a BDA and a spare tub, and was also black.
+Wareing's recollection is that he bought it from Joe Applegarth, but Joe is quite sure he never owned a BT38, so it is hard to escape the conclusion that Wareing bought Payne's car.

 Brabham BT38Cs in 1976